 Grooming a curly-haired dog requires different brushes or combs, a little extra patience, and more frequent bathing than grooming a dog with short, straight hair.
 One thing you must be careful of is removing dirt and debris from the curly coat.
 Many curly-haired dogs are also “sporting breed” dogs, meaning they thrive in the outdoors.
 This also means they will often come back after being in the yard with burrs, sticks, or twigs, and possibly mud in their beautiful coats.

-Now, one CAN keep the coat trimmed short so that they can let their dogs out to play without having to give them a bath and brush their long hair each and every time the pup goes out for playtime.
+Now, one CAN keep the coat trimmed short so that they can let their dogs out to play in a wireless dog fence without having to give them a bath and brush their long hair each and every time the pup goes out for playtime.
 Typically, those with an active curly-haired dog will keep their hair trimmed to about two inches.

 Those who prefer to take their dogs to the groomer will often go monthly or every six to eight weeks.
 They do brush their dogs between grooming appointments, sometimes every two days.
 Some owners will bathe their dogs and home and leave the expert trimming to their groomer.
 Much of this depends on the dog, its purpose, and its propensity for getting down and dirty.